 But on the other hand, we all know that there's quite a lot of change that needs to take place, we need to rethink how we think about our businesses.
 And that is where CSOs very often get appointed.
 I think in many organizations, they will turn out to be transition roles, transformation roles.
 And when you really transform the way of doing business, as I said before, it's all to be integrated.

 Your comment or question on how to influence other senior business leaders.
 I think that's really where for sustainability leaders, you would like to have people who are influencers, have great influencing skills.
 So, I think it comes down to sitting down with your colleagues and really understand the environmental externalities of your business, both positive and negative, and also understanding the full social footprint you have in your entire value chain, both upstream and downstream.

 And I think for me an interesting way of starting to tackle the opportunities and the challenges is to think about, if there was a newcomer, business that wanted to disrupt you, how could they possibly disrupt you by thinking about these environmental social matters in a different way from how you have traditionally thought about them?
 And use that as a source of inspiration for how we could reimagine our own business before it being disrupted.

 First, it is a collective piece of work to think through this, but then you really start to invent your sustainability strategy into your business strategy.
 Then it is an integral part of the role rather than something that happens on top of, or on the side.

-Maaike: And in your experience, because sustainability goals are not only internally focused in your own organisation, but especially externally focused, how important is it, in a sustainable leadership role, to engage other parties outside of your organisation, so, for example, the community or have other people or organisations or within your supply chain?
+Maaike: And in your experience, because sustainability goals are not only internally focused in your own organisation, but especially externally focused, how important is it, in a sustainable leadership role, to engage other parties outside of your organization, so, for example, the community or have other people or organisations or within your supply chain?